 David assigns the Levites their various temple duties and organises Israel’s civil government.
 The government is formally passed to Solomon and he is given the design and instructions for building the temple.
 Solomon is then anointed by David and made king for the second time, then all Israel submit themselves to Solomon.
 David now charges Solomon to walk in the ways of God and gives him instructions concerning particular persons he should show favour to, or execute justice on.

 David passes away after reigning over Israel for forty years, seven years in Hebron and thirty three years in Jerusalem.

 Solomon soon establishes his authority as king by dealing with certain individuals as instructed by his father.
 He then makes an alliance with Egypt by marrying the Pharaoh’s daughter

 God appears to Solomon in a dream and offers him anything he desires.
 Because of his young age, Solomon asks for an understanding heart to judge his people.
 This is granted along with the addition of riches and honour.
 Wisdom is quickly demonstrated when he judges a case between two harlots arguing over who is the mother of a baby.
 All Israel hears of this judgement and respect Solomon, for they can see the wisdom of God is in him.

 God’s promise of riches and honour is soon realised and the extent of Solomon’s wisdom and fame becomes recognised by all nations around him.
-Solomon speaks three thousand proverbs and composes one thousand and five songs.
+Solomon is to speak three thousand proverbs and composes one thousand and five songs.
 People are sent by kings from all nations to hear his wisdom and knowledge first hand.

 After securing the assistance of King Hiram, work on building the temple begins.
 It takes seven years for the work to be completed.
 The ark is then brought into the temple and placed in the most holy place, which is then filled with the glory of God.